ccnuyan/ccnuyan/README.md

 - 👋 Hi, I’m @ccnuyan
-- 👀 I’m interested in react redux mobx saga react-native typescript, node.js next.js koa express pg nexus prisma
+- 👀 I’m interested in react typescript remix nest prisma
-- 🌱 I’m currently learning nexus
+- 🌱 I’m currently learning nest
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...